Unity SDK

 How to use the Metica SDK

-The recommended way to use the sdk is through MeticaSdk which offers async/await methods alongside coroutine ones.
+The recommended way to use the SDK is through MeticaSdk which offers async/await methods alongside coroutine ones.

 For backwards compatibility the old deprecated mechanism is still available which has only the coroutine approach: MeticaAPI